-Most people agree that having clean air and water is important, and that reducing waste is vital for the future of our environment.
-As mayor of Hammond, I have made Hammond the "trail capital of Indiana" by pioneering over 25 miles of pedestrian and multi-use trail systems.
-Because of my vision, Hammond has become bike-friendly and walkable, giving everyone a safe alternative to roadways.
+As mayor, I have made Hammond the "trail capital of Indiana" by pioneering over 25 miles of pedestrian and multi-use trail systems.
+Because of our work, Hammond has become bike-friendly and walkable, giving everyone a safe alternative to congested roadways.
 Also under my leadership, Hammond formed an energy conservation program that will reduce the city’s carbon footprint and save over $26 million in the next 15 years, all by upgrading our streetlights, HVAC systems, and outdated city vehicles with more efficient ones.
 We now have an electric vehicle charging station at City Hall and we created a first-of-its-kind Recycling Summit to teach residents how to recycle more effectively.
-When EPA regulators came to Hammond, I stood up and made sure that the sanitary district would only pay for those system changes that were necessary to keep our rivers and streams safer.
-If elected as your representative in Washington, DC, you can count on me to continue to be a strong advocate for common sense green solutions to make Northwest Indiana, and our country, less dependent on fossil fuels.

-I believe in the creation of a “Medicare for All Who Want It” plan – an affordable public option.
+I believe in the creation of an affordable public option.
 Millions of people in the US that have excellent employer-provided health insurance, and they shouldn’t have to give up their private insurance.
-But for those among us with no insurance, or that are underinsured, a public option would not only provide them with the ability to get the care they need; but would reign in the out of control private insurers; forcing them to bring down costs.
-A Medicare For All Who Want It plan is what our country needs.
+But for those among us with no insurance, or that are underinsured, a public option would not only provide them with the ability to get the care they need; but would lower costs by creating more competition with insurance companies.